 3Caliendo, Dvorkin and Parro (2019) also develop a dynamic quantitative model of economic geography.
-In their model, the dynamics are driven by households making dynamic location choices subject to mobility frictions.
-Unlike in Caliendo et al. (2019), my model features frictionless labor mobility but an endogenous dynamic evolution of productivity.

-spatial distribution of cities, in turn, drives the spatial distribution of innovation, hence aggregate growth in the economy.
+In their model, the dynamics are driven by households making dynamic location choices subject to mobility ature, I emphasize the key role of cities in determining the relationship between geography and growth.
+Geography, and the size of hinterlands in particular, shapes the formation and growth of cities through affecting the non-farm sector's incentives to innovate.
+The spatial distribution of cities, in turn, drives the spatial distribution of innovation, hence aggregate growth in the economy.
 Within this literature, my work is closest to Desmet et al. (2018) ("DNR").
 DNR is also a spatial growth model in which aggregate growth is induced by firms' incentives to innovate locally.
 Crucially however, DNR features a single sector.
 In this paper, I show that a two-sector framework in which access to a farm hinterland drives innovation in the non-farm sector is essential to replicate the evolution of the spatial distribution of population and the patterns of city formation seen in the data.